pekwm/pekwm/doc/themes.md

 * _FocusedSelected (texture)_, Background texture for the currently selected tab of a focused window.
 * _UnFocusedSelected (texture)_, Background texture for the currently selected tab of an unfocused window.

+#### TextBackground

+Theming of the area under the text on titlebar tabs.

+* _Focused (texture)_, Background texture for the text in a tab of a focused window.
+* _Unfocused (texture)_, Background texture for the text in a tab of an unfocused window.
+* _FocusedSelected (texture)_, Background texture for text in the currently selected tab of a focused window.
+* _UnFocusedSelected (texture)_, Background texture for the text in the currently selected tab of an unfocused window.

 #### FontColor

 Theming of font colours.